 MMA LAW > Firm Profile

-MMA Law was established by Mr. Mohmmad Meslet Abu Raqabah to provide unique integrated legal services to local and international Oil & Gas and construction companies working in State of Kuwait since that MMA Law knows most of the potential problems resulted from the projects – especially for the governmental sector- and the best available solutions including the required governmental procedures.
+MMA Law was established by Mr Mohmmad Meslet Abu Raqabah to provide unique integrated legal services to local and international oil, gas and construction companies working in the State of Kuwait.
+MMA Law is experienced in dealing with the potential problems resulting from such projects – especially for the governmental sector- and can advise on the best available solutions, including the required governmental procedures.

-MMA Law adopts “Prevention is better than Cure” concept and cooperates closely with its clients during the project’s contractual duration to guide them in the pre-litigation phase which is considered the most important and critical phase and will affect any litigation procedures.
-Therefore MMA Law has a complete team specialized in contracts management and claims preparation to protect our client’s interests and to avoid any complicated legal results which may occur after the contract completion.
+MMA Law adopts a “Prevention is better than Cure” concept and cooperates closely with its clients during each project’s contractual duration, guiding them through the pre-litigation phase which is considered the most important and critical and will affect any litigation proceedings.
+It has a complete team specialising in contracts management and claims preparation who protect clients’ interests and avoid any complicated legal results which may occur after completion of the contract.